gluc/data.tree/cran-comments.md

 ## General Comments

+Sorry about the problems in the first submission.
+Both should be fixed now.
+Best Regards, Christoph

 ## Test environments

 * linux / travis (release, devel) -> ok
-* Win / appveyor (devel 32, devel 64, release 64, stable, patched) -> ok
+* Win / appveyor (devel 32, devel 64, release 64, stable) -> ok

 ## R CMD check results

 There were no ERRORs or WARNINGs.

 NOTE: On some environments, there was